agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

 ### `path`

-The `path` command type runs a single command in `termux` user context within a `bash` shell.
+The `path` command type runs a single command as the `Termux app` user within a `bash` shell.
 You can use it just by running `tudo <command> [command_args]` where `command` is the executable you want to run and `command_args` are any optional arguments you want to pass to it.

-The `tudo <command>` will not work if executable to be run does not have proper ownership or executable permissions which allow the `termux` user to read or execute it if `tudo` command itself is being run from the `termux` context.
+The `tudo <command>` will not work if executable to be run does not have proper ownership or executable permissions which allow the `Termux app` user to read or execute it if `tudo` command itself is being run as the `Termux app` user.

 The `command` must be an `absolute` path to an executable, or `relative` path from the current working directory to an executable starting with `./` or `../` (like `./script.sh`) or the executable `basename` in a directory listed in the final `$PATH` variable that is to be exported by the `tudo` command depending on priority set.
 If it is not found, `tudo` will exit with an error.